Commonly Asked Questions About Kriya Yoga

 There is a cost for the Ananda courses online, and/or classes at an Ananda Center, to prepare for Kriya Initiation, along with guest fees if you receive Kriya at Ananda Village.
 At the initiation itself, there is a monetary offering that is entirely up to the individual.

-5. Why do I have to practice the other techniques for a year before receiving Kriya?
+6. Why do I have to learn other techniques before receiving Kriya?

-First, the other techniques are part of the Path of Kriya Yoga.
+The techniques of Energization Exercises, Hong-Sau, AUM, and more are part of the Path of Kriya Yoga.
 The Kriya Yogi continues to practice those techniques even after receiving the Kriya technique.
-Second, the Kriya technique is much more effective with the year of preparation.
+The Kriya technique should be seen in a totality of all these techniques combined with right living.
 Finally, practicing Kriya requires a daily commitment to meditation.
-It can take up to a year to establish that practice.
+It can take up to a year (or more) to establish that practice.